 We use large class charts for students to write on and booklets for students to compare the story elements.

-Click Here to download a free set of story elements charts.
-I project the colored versions for modeling and use the included blackline versions for the student booklets.
+Click Here to get this free story elements booklet for your students.
+I project the colored versions for modeling and use the included blackline version and cover for the student booklets.

 Using Illustrations To Understand A Story